Exhibits – Changing

 Nevada Families in Focus Exhibition

-Two of Nevada’s pioneer families – the Currys of Carson City and the Mayers of Elko County – are the subject of the first in a new exhibition series at the Nevada Historical Society.
+Two of Nevada’s pioneer families – the Currys of Carson City and the Mayers of Elko County.
+The photography section of the exhibit is still on display in our Conference Room.

 The Mayer family moved to Fort Halleck, Elko County, in the early 1870s from Missouri.
 Once the fort was abandoned in the mid-1880s, the family moved to the town of Elko where Charles Mayer operated the Depot Hotel and Mayer Hotel.